theotchlx/do-terraform-tp-aws/5-modules-EC2-IAM/README.md

 You can now use the `terraform` command!
 You should also be able to clone my GitHub repository on the Cloud9 environment: `git clone git@github.com:theotchlx/do-terraform-tp-aws.git`.
 But for that, you need to give a keypair to your environment.

-Navigate to the "5-modules-EC2-IAM" directory using `cd 5-modules-EC2-IAM` and run `terraform apply`.
+Navigate to the "5-modules-EC2-IAM" directory using `cd 5-modules-EC2-IAM` and run `terraform init` followed by `terraform apply`.
 Type `yes` and press enter.
 This will provision the infrastructure.

 ---